Nobody Reads the Fine Print: How to Easily Avoid Hidden Fees and Interest

 Is there any phrase more universally hated than “hidden fees”?
 While you should always read the details of any financial contract, doing so is certainly no guarantee you won’t be hit with unexpected charges.
-Many companies try to hide behind confusing legal language to add fees or charge your interest.
+Many companies try to hide behind confusing legal language to add fees or charge you interest.
 But just because you’re charged a fee doesn’t necessarily mean you’re required to pay it.

-Fees and interest can come at you from a variety of angles.
+Hidden fees and interest can come at you from a variety of angles.
 Here’s what to watch out for:

 The Solution: Pay attention to due dates!
 As soon as you pay a bill, set a reminder for the next month.
 Another effective solution is to use auto-pay whenever possible.
 Most student loans, for instance, will allow you have your payment automatically withdrawn from your bank account at a certain time each month.